18 Most Common Python List Questions

 You can change a list to a tuple in Python by using the

 Remember: tuples are immutable.
-You can’t change them afterwards!
+You can’t change them afterward!

 Tip: you can try transforming your